o2r-project/erc-checker/README.md

 The erc-checker runs on [NodeJS](https://nodejs.org/en/).
 The tool implements a [command line interface](#command-line-interface).
 It can also be used as a [NodeJS module](#node-module).

-**Note:**
-This tool is being developed and tested on Linux Ubuntu 14.04 LTS.
-It has not yet been tested on any other OS.
-It should, however, perform on all Linux systems that have `diffutils` installed (default).

-The index.js is currently not functional, only the node-module `compareHTML`, which is exported from `checker.js`, can be used.

 ### Dependencies
 * **[node](nodejs.org)** v6.11.0 or compatible